Probabilistic $K$-mean with local alignment for clustering and motif discovery in functional data: Fundings

-We employ our probKMA-based functional motif discovery on the $43$ curves, using the Sobolev-like distance $d_{0.5}$ to quantify similarities.
+We employ our probKMA-based functional motif discovery on the $43$ curves using the Sobolev-like distance $\tilde{d}_{0.5}$ (the generalized version which can accommodate large gaps; see Supplementary Material).
 We look for motifs with minimum lengths $c=40,50,60,70$ (maximum length $c_{max}=150$), and we run probKMA for $K=2,3,4,5$ using $10$ random initialization for each $(K,c)$ pair.
-We employ our generalized silhouette index to evaluate each probKMA run and to filter the set of candidate motifs (see Fig.~\ref{fig:substitution_postproc}\subref{subfig:substitution_silhouette} and Supplementary Material).
-Post-processing parameters are tuned based on probKMA results (see Fig.~\ref{fig:substitution_postproc}\subref{subfig:substitution_postproc_Rall}-\subref{subfig:substitution_postproc_dendr} and Supplementary Material).
+We employ our generalized silhouette index to evaluate each probKMA run and to filter the set of candidate motifs, and we select motif-specific radii based on probKMA results (see Supplementary Material).
 We identify $13$ functional motifs that differ substantially in length ($40$ to $104$ kb), levels and shapes (see Fig.~\ref{fig:substitution_results}\subref{subfig:substitution_results_motifs}).
 The motifs also differ substantially in frequency (i.e.~number of occurrences in the data) and level of variability (see Table \ref{tab:substitution_results}).
 This highlights the advantage of employing a motif discovery methodology able to learn motif-specific lengths, frequencies and variabilities based on the data.

-At least four of the motifs found are of biological interest: Motif 12 corresponds to eight long sub-regions (about $100$ kb) with extremely high substitution rates -- an elevation of $10\%$ to $20\%$ relative to the mean level across all hot regions, which is already elevated in comparison to the genome at large.
-Motif 4 and Motif 8 also present very high substitution rates, and opposite patterns.
-In Motif 4, rates are about $10\%$ above the overall hot regions mean for the initial ${\sim}20$ kb's, and then decrease.
-In Motif 8 rates increase and then stabilize at about $10\%$ above the mean for ${\sim}20$ kb's.
-The two motifs have similar variability and are both very frequent ($37$ and $47$ occurrences, respectively).
-Finally, Motif 13 corresponds to six long sub-regions with a substitution rate $20{\text -}30\%$ below the mean.
-These portions of the hot regions are in fact not hot; substitutions rates are similar to those of the rest of the genome.